Content Area Requirements

 • Mth 490 Math for Social Justice

-Proficiency: Demonstrate your proficiency in this contact area by completing a degree (bachelor’s, post-baccalaureate, master’s, or doctorate) in a mathematics-related field, or by completing coursework in the following areas:
+Proficiency: Demonstrate your proficiency in this content area by completing a degree (bachelor’s, post-baccalaureate, master’s, or doctorate) in one of the following areas:

 Content Area Specialist: Steven Boyce | sboyce@pdx.edu | 503-725-4833 or Joanna Bartlo | jbartlo@pdx.edu

-Relevant PSU courses available to complete the proficiency requirements:
+Relevant PSU courses available to supplement preparation, if needed:

 • Patterns, algebra, and functions